Paul-Ayesiga/RMG_FINANCE/README.md

     Requirements
         php 8.2 >

+    Installation
+        > clone the project with [ git clone ]
+        > go to the project directory
+            - run composer install
+            - run npm install

     .env configurations
         DB_CONNECTION
             create a database give it a name then migrate by running the following command